zudi-lin/pytorch_connectomics/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+Name: Bug report
-about: Create a report to help us improve
+About: Create a report to help us improve
-title: ''
+Title: ''
-labels: ''
+Labels: ''
-assignees: ''
+Assignees: ''

 ---